6abc Dunkin' Thanksgiving Day Parade: 21st century

 In June 2011, Dunkin' Donuts announced that they would sponsor the parade.
-In addition to balloons and marching bands, the show features ABC Network celebrities, stars from stage and screen, Disney characters, and local personalities, including members of the Action News team.
+In addition to balloons and marching bands, the show features ABC stars, actors from stage and screen, Disney characters, and local personalities, including members of the Action News team.

-In 2020, the city of Philadelphia cancelled all public gatherings through January 2021, including the 6abc Thanksgiving Day Parade, due to the COVID-19 pandemic.
-This marked the first cancellation in the parade's history.
-In its stead was the 6abc Dunkin' Thanksgiving Celebration, a televised concert with modifications similar to those made by the Macy's and America's Thanksgiving Parades.
+In 2020, due to the COVID-19 pandemic, the parade was held as a television-only event.
+The 6abc Dunkin' Thanksgiving Celebration featured modifications similar to those made by the Macy's and America's Thanksgiving Parades.
+The parade returned to its traditional format in 2021.